Sweet potato: Comparison to other food staples

-Culinary uses
+Culinary

-The starchy tuberous roots of the sweet potato are by far the most important product of the plant, although the leaves and shoots are also edible.
-In some tropical areas, they are a staple food crop.
+The starchy tuberous roots of the sweet potato are by far the most important product of the plant.
+In some tropical areas, the tubers are a staple food crop.
 The tuber is often cooked before consumption as this increases its nutrition and digestibility, although the American colonists in the Southeast ate raw sweet potatoes as a staple food.

 The vines' tips and young leaves are edible as a green vegetable with a characteristic flavor.
 Older growths may be used as animal fodder.

 Africa

 Amukeke (sun-dried slices of root) and inginyo (sun-dried crushed root) are a staple food for people in northeastern Uganda.
 Amukeke is mainly served for breakfast, eaten with peanut sauce.
 Inginyo is mixed with cassava flour and tamarind to make atapa.
 People eat atapa with smoked fish cooked in peanut sauce or with dried cowpea leaves cooked in peanut sauce.
 Emukaru (earth-baked root) is eaten as a snack anytime and is mostly served with tea or with peanut sauce.
 Similar uses are also found in South Sudan.

 The young leaves and vine tips of sweet potato leaves are widely consumed as a vegetable in West African countries (Guinea, Sierra Leone and Liberia, for example), as well as in northeastern Uganda, East Africa.
-According to FAO leaflet No. 13 - 1990, sweet potato leaves and shoots are a good source of vitamins A, C, and B2 (riboflavin), and according to research done by A. Khachatryan, are an excellent source of lutein.
+According to FAO leaflet No. 13 – 1990, sweet potato leaves and shoots are a good source of vitamins A, C, and B2 (riboflavin), and according to research done by A. Khachatryan, are an excellent source of lutein.

 In Kenya, Rhoda Nungo of the home economics department of the Ministry of Agriculture has written a guide to using sweet potatoes in modern recipes.
 This includes uses both in the mashed form and as flour from the dried tubers to replace part of the wheat flour and sugar in baked products such as cakes, chapatis, mandazis, bread, buns and cookies.
 A nutritious juice drink is made from the orange-fleshed cultivars, and deep-fried snacks are also included.